estebansolo/python30/docs/04_map.md

 print(map(multiply, numbers))
 ```

-In this example each number in the list will be given to the function and this number will be multiplied by 2, we return its result which at the end we will have a similar iterator as follows
+In this example each number in the list will be given to the function and this number will be multiplied by 2, we return its result which at the end we will have a similar iterator as follows:

 ```
 <map object at 0x7f98f2b52150>